 In The Mummy, O'Connell tries to convince Evy that the end of the world is somebody else's problem, with little success.

 The Purge: A man is running through the suburbs begging for help because a gang is after him.
 Mary Sandin isn't bothered by it, while James Sandin looks like he wishes he could help but he can't.
-Of course, the minute one of their kids lets him in is the minute is the minute it becomes the Sandin's problem.
+The minute one of their kids lets him in is the minute it becomes the Sandin's problem.

 In Se7en, Somerset tells Mills, "The first thing they teach women in rape prevention is never cry for help.
 Always yell 'Fire!'
 Nobody answers to 'Help!'
 You holler 'Fire!', they come running."
 After all, "In any major city, minding your own business is a science."
 Presumably fire is less subject to this syndrome than rape because it can quickly become everyone's problem.

 Several times in the German film Der letzte Zug, which depicts the six-day journey of the last Berlin Jews to Auschwitz, the eponymous train stops at stations and the imprisoned passengers beg passersby on platforms and other trains for water and food, but are ignored.
 It comes as a welcome surprise when trope is eventually averted by a group of Wehrmacht soldiers.

 In K.A.
 Applegate's Animorphs, initially, the kids see the Yeerk war as strictly between the Andalites and the Yeerks, which is why Marco is so against getting involved.
 However, when Jake learns Tom is a Controller, the kids realize that the stakes are much closer to home than previously thought.
 By the end of the series, the kids have lost their faith in the erstwhile Andalite reinforcements, and have concluded that the Andalites think it's All Up To You.